 Risk classes

-Probably one of the most central differences between the German DiGA and the French DMD regulatory regime is the opening to higher risk classes.
-Only products in the lower risk classes I to IIa can be listed as German DiGA (as of July 24, 2023), while in France risk classes IIb and III are also included.
+One of the most significant differences between the German DiGA and the French DMD regulations is the opening up of risk class III.
+Only products in risk classes I to IIb can be listed as a German DiGA (as of July 24, 2023), while in France risk class III is also included.

 Personal data protection and data security